Zankoku-Okuno/technical-notes/notes/2022-01-16-003-plain-text-anachronism.md

 In practice, while separating presentation from content can be advantageous in certain circumstances, even where this is promoted (HTML/CSS), authors nevertheless exert firmer controls when it comes to the size of spacing.

-While the web has a mature system for being responsive to user presentation configuration (i.e. needs), applications which manipulate "plain" text have immature capabilities at best, but more usually non-existent.
+The web has a mature system for being responsive to user presentation configuration (i.e. needs).
+However, applications which manipulate "plain" text have immature capabilities at best, but more usually non-existent.
 Such applications are not limited to text editors, but also include terminal emulators, and software which presents information to the user on a terminal: essentially every command-line application including compilers, interpreters, and system administration utilities.
 No standard has coalesced around providing such support uniformly, and it does not seem likely to happen.

 Essentially what I'm saying is: plain text is still the same kind of document that once was spat out of typewriters across the world, it's only the character set that has changed.